KarateJB/eBooks/IDE/Vim/02. Normal Mode/README.md

   - Notice that the register:`0`, will be defaultly be set when doing a unnamed yank, such as `yy`, `yaw`.
   - Using register [a-z] will overwrite the content within it, using [A-Z] will append new content to existed one within it.
 - `"_` Prefix for black hole, such as `"_d`, `"_c`
+- Paste to a selected word in visual mode will set the replaced word to unnamed register.